phac-nml/irida/doc/administrator/galaxy/existing-galaxy.md

 python install_tool_shed_tools.py --toolsfile tools-list.yml --galaxy [http://url-to-galaxy] --apikey [api key]
 ```

-You may want to monitor the Galaxy log file as the installation is proceeding.
+You may want to monitor the Galaxy log files (e.g., `galaxy/*.log`) as the installation is proceeding.
 This may take a while to download, build, and install all tools.

 *Note: please make sure to check if `tbl2asn` requires updating.
 You can read more about this issue in our [FAQ](../faq/#tbl2asn-out-of-date).
 Also please take a look through the __Manual installation of tools__ instructions to see if there are any additional dependencies you may need to install.
 These can be added to the conda __galaxy__ environment setup previously.*